Winnie09/GeneTuring/README.md

 - Check query status
 - Retrieve BLAST results programmatically

+**What it does**:

+It integrates the NCBI BLAST API into a GPT interface.
+This means it can:

+- Accept DNA sequence alignment queries

+- Submit them to the NCBI BLAST service

+- Retrieve and explain the results

+- Decide when to use external APIs instead of relying on internal training data

 The concept of integrating external APIs follows the same approach described in **GeneGPT**:
 Jin, Qiao, et al. _Bioinformatics_ 40.2 (2024): btae075.